wasi-m/maps-documentation/docs/routing/api/isochrone/api-reference.md

 Most JavaScript-based GeoJSON renderers, including [Leaflet](http://leafletjs.com/), can use the isochrone styling information directly from the response.
 At present, you cannot control the opacity through the API.

 When making a map, drawing the isochrone contours as lines is more straightforward than polygons, and, therefore, currently is the default and recommended method.
 When deciding between the output as lines and polygons, consider your use case and the additional styling considerations involved with polygons.
 For example, fills should be rendered as semi-transparent over the other map layers so they are visible, although you may have more flexibility when using a vector-based map.
 In addition, polygons from multiple contour levels do not have overlapping areas cut out or removed.
 In other words, the outer contours include the areas of any inner contours, causing the colors and transparencies to blend when multiple contour polygons are drawn at the same time.

-## Future work on the isochrone service

-The Isochrone service is in active development.
-To report software issues or suggest enhancements, open an issue in the [Valhalla GitHub repository](https://github.com/valhalla/valhalla/issues).

-Several other options are being considered as future service enhancements.
-These include:

-* ~~Using distance rather than time for each unit.~~
-* ~~Generating outer contours or contours with interior holes for regions that cannot be accessed within the specified time.~~
-* ~~Options to control the minimum size of interior holes.~~
-* ~~Removing self intersections from polygonal contours.~~
-* ~~Allowing multiple locations to compute the region reachable from any of the locations within a specified time.~~
-* ~~Generating contours with reverse access logic to see the region that can reach a specific location within the specified time.~~
-* Returning raster data for potential animation using OpenGL shaders.
-This also has analysis use for being able to query thousands of locations to determine the time to each location, including improvements with one-to-many requests to the Valhalla Time-Distance Matrix service.

-## Data credits

-The image includes data from [OpenStreetMap](http://www.openstreetmap.org/).